Human Resources for Health

 ICAP has supported the professional development of nurses and midwives in sub-Saharan Africa since 2006, including the Nurse Mentorship Training Program (NMTP) in Eastern Cape Province, South Africa.
 The program, eventually adopted in other countries, included a comprehensive curriculum to improve knowledge and skills nurses need to play a larger role in HIV care and created an effective, replicable model of nurse mentorship.

-NMTP’s success was inspiration, and helped to establish a strong foundation for ICAP’s regional Nurse Capacity Building Program.
+NMTP’s success was inspiration for establishing a strong foundation for ICAP’s regional Nurse Capacity Building Program.

 HEALTH WORKER, DEFINED